Our commitment to your privacy

 This agreement sets out the obligations and requirements necessary for Crime Check to maintain accreditation status and access to the National Police Checking Service.

-We will only retain criminal history information for as long as required to fulfil the purpose of the NCCHC, or as otherwise contractually obligated.
-In the case of the NCCHC, the retention period for criminal history information is no less than 12 months, after which point the information is destroyed within the following 3 months (a total maximum of 15 months).
+We will only retain Criminal History for as long as required to fulfil the purpose of the NCCHC, or as otherwise contractually obligated.
+In the case of the NCCHC, the retention period for Criminal History is no less than 12 months, after which point the information is destroyed within the following 3 months (a total maximum of 15 months).
 If you need to retrieve the results of a Nationally Coordinated Criminal History Check, you might only do so within a 12-month period, after which you will need to request another Nationally Coordinated Criminal History check.

-With respect to the disclosure of criminal history information for the Nationally Coordinated Criminal History Check, we will only disclose this information to you or to those organisations and/or third parties that you have expressly consented to, unless we are required by law to do so otherwise.
+With respect to the disclosure of Criminal History for the Nationally Coordinated Criminal History Check, we will only disclose this information to you or to those organisations and/or third parties that you have expressly consented to, unless we are required by law to do so otherwise.